Republicans launch preemptive attack ad on actress Ashley Judd

-NASHVILLE, Tenn (Reuters) - Republicans launched a political ad in Kentucky this week attacking actress Ashley Judd as a “Hollywood liberal” even though she has not yet decided to run for the Senate.
+NASHVILLE, Tenn, Feb 8 (Reuters) - Republicans launched a political ad in Kentucky this week attacking actress Ashley Judd as a “Hollywood liberal” even though she has not yet decided to run for the U.S. Senate.

 The ad, backed by Republican strategist Karl Rove, prompted Judd to respond that she was grateful for the attention as she mulls a run against Republican U.S. Senate leader Mitch McConnell in the 2014 Kentucky race.